OplatekTomas/TVS_Player/README.md

 ### Recommended hardware:
 - Any recent (2009 and newer) at least dual core CPU with hyperthreading
 - 3 GB of RAM
-- Intel HD 4400 and faster for ok-ish performance.
-Dedicated GPU highly recommended.
+- Intel HD 530 and faster for ok-ish performance.
+Dedicated GPU is highly recommended.
-- A lot of HDD space for tv shows & around 5MB per TV show for cached images and data
+- A lot of HDD space for tv shows & around 1-10 MB per TV show for cached images and data

 ### Installation process:
 You can either download installation (which will take care of everything for you) or download and compile from source.
 If you want to compile from source make sure you also have K-Lite Codec Pack installed

+### Changing audio language
+Right now this can't be done in app for various reasons, but if you right click LAV Splitter (while playing video this icon should be available if it's not open LAV Splitter using Start menu and make sure Enable System Tray Icon is enabeled) in system tray you can change it.

 ### Bug fixing
 If TVS-Player crashed during database import phase try to delete "C:\Users\Public\Documents\TVS-Player" and import/create again.
 If it crashed yet again try to download source code and compile/debug it yourself.
 Sorry for that.